25 Things to Do With Kids in Emeryville - 510 Families

 Where to Shop for Kids in Emeryville

-We love to stock up on supplies at Target; see movies and get school clothes at Bay Street; pick up woodworking kits or gardening supplies at Home Depot; grab just one more cubby set at Ikea; drop into craft activities at Michaels.
+We love to stock up on supplies at Target; see movies and get school clothes at Bay Street; pick up woodworking kits or gardening supplies at Home Depot; grab just one more cubby set at Ikea; and drop into craft activities at Michaels.

 Bonus Playtime!

-Hotel with a pool — Both Sheraton Four Points and Hyatt House have swimming pools and are walking distance from Bay Street and Public Market, great for visiting grandparents or a clever tween birthday party.
+Hotel with a pool — Both Sheraton Four Points and Hyatt House have swimming pools and are within walking distance from Bay Street and Public Market, great for visiting grandparents or a clever tween birthday party.

 xxx